 - A splash of balsamic vinegar

-Meanwhile, shell the broad beans and stir them in with the peas and broad bean tips and leave them to soften for 3-4 minutes before adding the cheese.
+Stir in the shelled broad beans, broad bean tips and peas, leaving them to soften for 3-4 minutes before adding the Parmesan.
 Check the seasoning, adding salt and ground black pepper as you need.

 I added a swirl of balsamic vinegar over each serving and put a plate of grated Parmesan on the table so everyone can add more cheese if they wanted.